-You should also perform other periodic maintenance checks at least once a month regardless of how often you ride, or more often if you ride frequently.

-Also, check the odometer reading against the Maintenance Schedule and perform all maintenance that is due. ▶ P. 36

-Tires and wheels Check the air pressure (▶ P. 50), examine tread for wear and damage (▶ P. 50), and check the wheels for damage.
-Fluid levels Check the engine oil level (► P. 58), engine coolant level (► P. 60), and brake fluid level (► P. 62).
-Lights Check that the headlight, brake light, taillight, turn signals and license plate light are working properly.
-Controls Check the freeplay of the clutch lever (►) P. 67), and throttle grip (►) P. 70).
-Drive chain Check the slack (▶ P. 66), adjust the slack, and lubricate (▶ P. 48) as needed.
+Periodic Checks You should also perform othe maintenance checks at least of regardless of how often you r if you ride frequently. once a month Also, check the odometer reading against the Maintenance Schedule and perform all maintenance that is due. ■ P. 36 Tires and wheels Check the air pressure $(\supseteq P. 50)$, examine tread for wear and damage $(\supseteq P. 50)$, and check the wheels for damage.
+Fluid levels Check the engine oil level (\blacktriangleright P. 58), engine coolant level (\blacktriangleright P. 60), and brake fluid level (\blacktriangleright P. 62).
+Lights Check that the headlight, brake light, taillight, turn signals, and license plate light are working properly.
+Controls Check the freeplay of the clutch lever (\blacktriangleright P. 67), and throttle grip (\blacktriangleright P. 70).
+Drive chain Check the slack (\triangleright P. 66), adjust the slack, and lubricate (\triangleright P. 48) as needed.
 Fuses Check that you have a full supply of spare fuses.
 Nuts & bolts Check the major nuts and bolts, and tighten as needed.